epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 #### Project presentations session 1

 ##### Frank Grieshaber: 'API-Based Annotation of Digital Editions - Historic Events in Malalas’ Chronographia'
+###### (<sup>1</sup>Heidelberger Akademie der Wissenschaften)
 <details markdown="1">
 <summary>Abstract</summary>

 An event in the most basic form brings together three different aspects: there is a place, a time and one or more people/agents; added to this is the ancient source text in which the event is attested.
 Taking up the pattern of "don't repeat yourself", one should try to reuse existing gazetteers instead of building up redundant databases.
 The easiest way to reuse gazetteers is via interfaces (APIs).
 Many ancient sources are presented online in the form of digital editions; to avoid unnecessary redundancies, these texts should be referenced via APIs also.
 Unfortunately until now only a tiny minority of digital editions offer an API for this purpose, although a usable technology exists in the form of the Distributed Text Services (DTS).
 To remedy this, a web service can be created that provides publicly available ExpiDoc/TEI XML data according to the DTS specifications from repositories such as Github.

-In the most basic form a historic event could be modeled consequently as a collection of URIs:
+In the most basic form a historic event could be modeled consequently as a collection of URIs.
 Take for example the inscription https://edh.ub.uni-heidelberg.de/edh/inschrift/HD020165, which records the extending of the pomerium by emperor Claudius in the year 49 AD:
-• Person:
+*Person:
 Emperor Claudius: https://www.wikidata.org/wiki/Q1411
-• Place:
+*Place:
 Rome: https://pleiades.stoa.org/places/423025
-• Time:
+*Time:
 9th Trib.
 Pot.
-Roman Emperor Claudius: https://godot.date/id/yTuwsB3hmhMLiUgqHoKkm9
+Roman Emperor Claudius: https://godot.date/id/yTuwsB3hmhMLiUgqHoKkm9 *Text:
-• Text:
 HD027380: https://edh.ub.uni-heidelberg.de/data/api/dts/document/?id=HD027380
-• Image:
+*Image:
 IIIF Manifest: https://edh.ub.uni-heidelberg.de/iiif/edh/HD027380.manifest.json
 The combination of all these URIs form an event and can be referenced by its own unique URI like e.g. https://eve.hadw-bw.de/id/362342, and host a set of metadata itself describing the event:
-• type of event (“Extending pomerium”)
+*type of event (“Extending pomerium”)
-• commentary
+*commentary
-• links to other events (e.g.: “prev”/”next”, “before”/”after”, „see also“ vel sim.)
+*links to other events (e.g.: “prev”/”next”, “before”/”after”, „see also“ vel sim.)
-• user/project
+*user/project
-• date of creation/update
+*date of creation/update
-• version
+*version

-The event metadata can be exported for reuse in several formats, e.g. TEI, JSON, XML (CIDOC- CRM) and RDF, so this event data blends perfectly into emerging Linked Open Data (LOD)

-infrastructures in the domain of Digital Epigraphy.
+The event metadata can be exported for reuse in several formats, e.g. TEI, JSON, XML (CIDOC-CRM) and RDF, so this event data blends perfectly into emerging Linked Open Data (LOD) infrastructures in the domain of Digital Epigraphy.

 Finally, a brief preview will be provided of a forthcoming web platform that will allow users to create project-specific lists of event categories and annotate their source texts available online via DTS API.
 This platform will be used also to annotate events in Malalas' Chronographia to complement the online commentary created by the Heidelberg Academy of Sciences and Humanities.

 </details>

-##### Franziska Weise, Sylvia Melzer, Wolfgang Meier & David Eibeck: 'EDAK database (Epigraphische Datenbank zum antiken Kleinasien)'
+##### Kaja Harter-Uibopuu<sup>1</sup>, Ralf Möller<sup>2</sup>, <ins>Sylvia Melzer</ins><sup>1,2</sup>, <ins>Franziska Weise</ins><sup>1</sup>, Meike Klettke<sup>3</sup>: 'Federated search in epigraphic databases using EpiDoc'
+###### (<sup>1</sup>Universität Hamburg, <sup>2</sup>Universität zu Lübeck, <sup>3</sup>3Universität Regensburg)

 <details markdown="1">
 <summary>Abstract</summary>

-To be added
+We would like to present some solutions for the EDAK database (Epigraphische Datenbank zum antiken Kleinasien / University of Hamburg) regarding databasing on demand and the concept of federated search, which enables a user to search through several epigraphic databases.
+Furthermore, we are working on an "EpiDoc Metadata Generator" which transforms the information about an inscription via a mask in the EpiDoc structure.
 </details>

 ##### Dimitar Illiev<sup>1</sup> & Nicolay Sharankov<sup>1</sup>: 'The Digital Collections of Greek and Latin Inscriptions from Bulgaria: Challenges and Perspectives'
-(<sup>1</sup>Department of Classics, St. Kliment Ohridski University of Sofia)
+###### (<sup>1</sup>Department of Classics, St. Kliment Ohridski University of Sofia)

 <details markdown="1">
 <summary>Abstract</summary>